renoc/python-rpifo/README.md

 ##Instructions
 0. Organize your media into one folder per show (not per season) alphabetically
 1. Place .py files in the parent directory that contains your media folders
-    * Optional: Place ext.txt in same directory, edit to include file types
-    * Optional: Place rexclude.txt in same directory, edit to exclude files
+    * Optional: Rename settings.py.sample to settings.py and edit
-    * Recommended: Change MIN_FOLDER_SIZE, smaller folders will appear in a smaller section of the playlist, preventing long breaks in a series
+    ** Recommended: Change MIN_FOLDER_SIZE, smaller folders will appear in a smaller section of the playlist, preventing long breaks in a series
 2. Run the rpifo.py script
 3. Open the resulting rpifo.m3u in your media player.